sh-khashimov/SwiftFortuneWheel/README.md

 ## Donation

+Thank me with a cup of coffee for my work and time spent on supporting the project

 <span class="badge-buymeacoffee">
 <a href="https://www.buymeacoffee.com/sh.khashimov" title="Donate to this project using Buy Me A Coffee"><img src="https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg" alt="Buy Me A Coffee donate button" /></a>
 </span>